Last Updated: May 2026

 Seehotel Baumgarten

 Lake Lucerne has numerous boat cruises to see Mount Pilatus and Rigi’s majesty.
 Baumgarten lakeside hotel-restaurant lies at the foot of Bürgenstock Mountain, offering stunning views of Mount Pilatus across the water.
-It’s a classic boat cruise destination from Lucerne’s main piers—about 20-30 minutes via public lake steamer or private boat, docking right at their small marina.
+It’s a classic boat cruise destination from Lucerne’s main piers — about 20-30 minutes via public lake steamer or private boat, docking right at their small marina.
 The spot feels serene and rural, ideal for escaping the city’s buzz.
 The on-site restaurant serves Swiss and European cuisine, including hearty regional dishes like veal, roast beef and fresh lake fish, paired with local wines and beer.
-Above is a group photo of everyone on our tour.
-A couple of them were very skilled at playing the swiss Alphorn, which was used by Swiss shepherds to call the cows from the pastures into the barn at milking time.
+Above is a group photo of everyone on our Tauck tour.
+A couple of them were very skilled at playing the Swiss Alphorn, which was used by Swiss shepherds to call the cows from the pastures into the barn at milking time.

 Rosengart Collection Lucerne

 The Rosengart is a modern art museum in central Lucerne that grew out of a former Picasso-focused museum opened by the Rosengart family in 1978.
 It now houses a major private collection centered on Pablo Picasso and Paul Klee, along with works by more than 20 other Impressionist and Classic Modernist artists such as Cézanne, Monet, Matisse, Chagall, and Kandinsky.
 The entire ground floor is dedicated to Picasso, arranged roughly chronologically so visitors can follow his development from the late 1930s to the 1960s.
-There are over 100 works—paintings, drawings, and prints—plus several portraits of Angela Rosengart that Picasso painted.
+There are over 100 works — paintings, drawings, and prints — plus several portraits of Angela Rosengart that Picasso painted.

 The Quetscher Mehlsecken is a Guggenmusik ensemble that plays upbeat brass music, often in costumes and masks, especially around Fasnacht (carnival) season and at special events in Lucerne.
 They travel from pub to pub enjoying the local beer and are quite a happy group.